Field Residency

 Learn the Road

-Getting accustomed to traveling long distances in the kennel, eating and sleeping on the road are “life skills” a healthy bird dog needs to learn.
+Getting accustomed to traveling long distances in the kennel, eating and sleeping on the road are “life skills” a healthy bird dog needs in order to thrive.

 in Good Company